pulumi/pulumi/docs/language2.md

 A service contains up to six discrete sections.

-A `ctor` (constructor) defines the logic and services encapsulated by this service.

-        ctor() {
-            new mu.Table {}
-        }

-Although it isn't stated in the source code, a `ctor` is a function.
-Functions are explained later on, however, these are computations evaluated at "compile-time", but not deployed and run in the cloud runtime environment.
-As a result, they have some restrictions placed on them so that they are deterministic; for instance, they cannot do I/O.

 A `properties` block defines a schema attached to this service instance, describing its essential settings.

         properties {